-Kanye West and Kim Kardashian Take Daughter North to See The Nutcracker in L.A.
+Kim Kardashian and Kanye West Take North to the Nutcracker

 The couple were spotted attending the Los Angeles Ballet’s The Nutcracker with daughter North at the Redondo Performing Arts Center Center on Friday evening.

 Following the show, West, 39, and Kardashian, 36, went backstage to meet the dancers and take pictures with the company.
-The mother-of-two was dressed in an oversized red sweater and beige heeled boots while the rapper sported a head-to-toe black ensemble.
+The mother-of-two was dressed in a red limited edition Vetements Zemfira hoodie and beige heeled boots while the rapper sported a head-to-toe black ensemble.
 Their 3-year-old color coordinated with her father wearing a black velvet dress.

 “We had several special guest last night! @kanyewest and his family We hope you guys enjoyed the show!” the L.A.
 Ballet captioned a group photo on their social media pages.